top of page

 Masterpiece Ventura Hardcore Pro Canvas Panels.

-For canvas panels, take a look at Masterpiece Linen Hardcore Pro Canvas Panels - the Malibu, Ventura, Poiters Artfix, and Pau Artfix panels all have a lovely smooth finish.
+For canvas panels, take a look at Masterpiece Linen Hardcore Pro Canvas Panels - the Ventura, Poiters Artfix, and Pau Artfix panels have a lovely smooth finish.
 If you would like a medium texture, try the Santa Cruz panels.
-Be sure to choose the correct ground (i.e. acrylic primed or oil primed) based on the medium or mediums that you intend to use.

 Blick Premier Wood Panels.

-Preparing wood panel for painting
+Preparing wood panels for painting

-I do 2 coats of Golden Gloss Medium on all sides and then 2 coats of Golden Gesso on all sides, allowing each coat to dry before applying another.
+Apply 2 coats of Golden Gloss Medium on all sides and then 2 coats of Golden Gesso on all sides, allowing each coat to dry before applying another.

 Note that Golden Gesso comes in black and white.
 If you are working on a hardwood panel and want the wood grain to be visible, Winsor and Newton makes a clear acrylic gesso.